isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

   };

   function sumVectors(a, b) {
-    // The map function gets used frequently in javascript return a.map(function(val, i) { return val + b[i] });
+    // The map function gets used frequently in JavaScript return a.map(function(val, i) { return val + b[i] });
   };